Skip to main content

 Spaceflight Industries

-In 2019, Andrews founded BigIdea Partners, a Seattle-based idea lab and startup studio.
+In 2019, he founded BigIdea Partners, a Seattle-based idea lab and startup studio.
 He co-founded Orbite Inc with Nicolas Gaume, an astronaut training and space experience company, and in 2020 founded BluOasis, which builds units that generate electricity and water from sunlight and air, to bring essential resources to those who need it most.

 Emilio Beltran (BSAA '99)